Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ```

 #### Discord
-If you want to reive log updates on Discord initiate a new Discord class, else leave omit this parameter or set as None
+If you want to receive log updates on Discord initiate a new Discord class, else leave omit this parameter or set as None
-1. Go to the Server you want to recieve updates
+1. Go to the Server you want to receive updates
 2. Click "Edit Channel"
 3. Click "Integrations"
 4. Click "Webhooks"